Do you know the #1 reason ultrarunners drop out of a race?

 Many runners turn to sports nutrition products because they’re easy to carry.
-But as we explain in the introduction to Feed Zone Portables, highly processed energy products often overload the gut, which dehydrates runners even more, causing bloating and discomfort, lengthening digestion time, and sometimes sending runners for the nearest public restroom.
+But as Dr. Allen Lim explains in the introduction to Feed Zone Portables, highly processed energy products often overload the gut, which dehydrates runners even more, causing bloating and discomfort, lengthening digestion time, and sometimes sending runners for the nearest public restroom.
 (Or in the case of ultra runners, the nearest tree, boulder, or squirrel.)
 Runners are especially prone to gut distress for all the reasons above; running is bouncy and it’s difficult to carry enough water to wash down bars and gels.

 For example, to properly dilute a 100-calorie bar to the carb concentrations that most people can tolerate, a runner would need to wash it down with 20 ounces of water.

 A 100-calorie bar requires 20 ounces of water to properly dilute for digestion.

 That’s a lot of water!
 So it might be easy to stash a few gels in your pocket, but where are you going to put 20 ounces of water?
 Suddenly, most sports nutrition products aren’t as convenient as they appear.

 The real food recipes in Feed Zone Portables have a high water content that makes life a lot easier for runners.
 Portables snacks are easier on the gut and digest more quickly.
 Runners should still drink when they eat, but the amount of water needed will be more manageable.